fsfe/reuse-docs/spec.md

   software.
 Typically, a Project is composed of one or more files.
 Also sometimes called a package.
 - License File --- a file containing the text of a license.
-- Copyright and Licensing Information --- the information that lists the copyright holders of a file or work, and describes under which licenses the file or work is made available.
+- Licensing Information --- the information that lists the copyright holders of a file or work, and describes under which licenses the file or work is made available.
 - Copyright Notice --- a line of text that conveys copyright of a copyright holder.
 Its format is defined in the [Format of Copyright Notices](#format-of-copyright-notices) section.